-Some of the best food in Thailand is found in the street.
+Some of the best Thai food is found in the street.

 Street food is a huge part of Thai culture.
 Street markets pop up all over the country where travellers and locals alike can indulge in fresh and cheap local treats.

-Some of the traditional Thai dishes listed above are also popular at street markets, like pad thai, papaya salad and fried rice.
+Some of the traditional Thai dishes listed above are also popular at street markets, like pad thai, papaya salad, mango sticky rice, and fried rice.

 But some Thai specialties are more commonly found in the street and aren’t always available in sit-down restaurants.